gilmore-lab/databrary-authorizations/authorizations/Templates-OSPs.md

 You can find more information about Databrary on our website (databrary.org).
 We also have a document addressing the most commonly asked questions by institutions: http://databrary.org/access/guide/institutions.html.
 The other institutions that have approved and signed the agreement are also listed on our website: http://databrary.org/community/institutions.html.

 Attached is the agreement for your review.
 Since you have previously completed an agreement with Databrary, please complete and sign (wet or Adobe certified digital) Annex II (DAA Annex II) to add additional authorized investigators.
-Dr. Malti will also need to provide their handwritten signature on Annex II.
+Dr. **[LAST NAME]** will also need to provide their handwritten signature on Annex II.

 All signatures and initials are required to be wet ink or Adobe certified digital.
 Scanned copies of wet ink signatures are preferred.